Best Jobs for Veterans (Disabled, Overseas, and More)

 Almost every industry needs leadership skills, which means that management positions in areas such as project management, human resources, supply chain management and operations management are out there.
 If you’ve held a leadership position in the military or managed important projects or tasks, you’ve already exhibited many of the necessary traits to be a leader in the civilian world.

 Need some inspiration to create your own resume for a manager position?
-View our manager resume examples.
+View our resume manager examples.

 4. Tech jobs